Man with knife injures 17 people on Tokyo train, starts fire

 Television footage showed a number of firefighters, police officials and paramedics rescuing the passengers, many of whom escaped through train windows.
 In one video, passengers were running from another car, where flames were gushing.

-NHK said the suspect, after stabbing passengers, poured a liquid resembling oil and set fire, which partially burned seats.
+NHK said the suspect, after stabbing passengers, poured a liquid resembling oil from a plastic bottle and set fire, which partially burned seats.

 Shunsuke Kimura, who filmed the video, told NHK that he saw passengers desperately running and while he was trying to figure out what happened, he heard an explosive noise and saw smoke wafting.
 He also jumped from a window but fell on the platform and hurt his shoulder.